natbibi/my-rest-api/README.md

 5. Add auth to routes - allow read only unless auth'd
 6. Setup up for deployment and deploy!

 <details>
 <summary>Note to self</summary>

 To deploy: `git push heroku main`
 Perform migrations: `heroku run python manage.py makemigrations / migrate` (must migrate locally first and then push)

+🚧 food: add option to upload multiple images to a post 🚧

 </details>